PhilPalmer/antiviral-drug-repurposing/README.md

 ## Abstract

 Finding a broad spectrum antiviral compound could greatly help in combating viral diseases, drug resistance and pandemics.
-One candidate for broad spectrum antivirals are HSP90 inhibitors such as Geldanamycin, however, there may be compounds with similar antiviral properties that may be a better candidate.
-Antiviral drug discovery seems to be a particularly neglected area of research perhaps because broad spectrum antivirals may be less useful in developing countries which do not have rapid healthcare/drug access.
+One candidate for broad spectrum antivirals are HSP90 inhibitors such as Geldanamycin, however, there may be compounds with similar antiviral properties that are better candidates.
+Broad spectrum antiviral drug discovery seems to be a particularly neglected area of research perhaps because broad spectrum antivirals may be less useful in developing countries which do not have rapid healthcare/drug access.
 In this project, bioinformatics methods in gene expression, drug discovery and repurposing were used to find compounds with similar gene expression profiles, and therefore potentially antiviral activity, to the HSP90 inhibitor Geldanamycin.
-While very preliminary, the results were promising because numerous compounds where found to have similar gene expression profiles, such as FDA approved HDAC inhibitors, which may provide a faster time to market helping to save thousands of lives.
+While very preliminary, the results were promising because numerous compounds where found to have similar gene expression profiles, such as FDA approved HDAC inhibitors, which may provide a faster time to market helping to save more lives from viral disease.

 ## Introduction